filakhtov/gentoo-use-docs/sys-auth/polkit.md

 # sys-auth/polkit

+### daemon
+Build and install the `polkitd` daemon that provides the `org.freedesktop.PolicyKit1` D-Bus service, allowing to apply policies and rules to allow applications to request elevated privileges.
+If this flag is disabled, pass the `-Dlibs-only=true` option to the meson build script to avoid building and installing this daemon binary.

+This flag should normally be enabled, otherwise PolKit authorization won't work.

 ### duktape
 Pass the `-Djs_engine=duktape` (instead of the default `mozjs` one) to the Meson build script.
 Use the Duktape embeddable Javascript engine instead of the SpiderMonkey (Mozilla's JavaScript engine).
 Duktape is lighter weight and does not depend on outdated Python 2.7 interpreter.